Introduction to Economics

 Economics can provide a blueprint for how the economy can be improved.
 It can even improve the political process of selecting capable and honest leaders.
 Especially in democracies, economic knowledge allows people to evaluate politicians and their proposed policies, to prevent their bamboozlement by demagoguery.
 For instance, although Hugo Chavez was democratically elected in Venezuela, the people were hoodwinked into believing that communism would provide a better standard of living for everyone, when, in fact, the exact opposite happened.
 Without understanding how an economy works, Chavez literally destroyed Venezuela with his policies, creating years of poverty and stress for millions of Venezuelans, even though there is enough natural resource wealth in Venezuela to enrich everyone there.

 Understanding economics allows you to avoid political hoodwinking.
-For instance, politicians often argue that the rich should get most of the tax breaks because they help to stimulate the economy.
+For instance, politicians often argue that the rich should get tax breaks because that would stimulate the economy.
 But if you knew economics, then you would know that it is consumption that drives the economy, and that the marginal propensity to consume, which is the proportion of income received by individuals that is spent for consumption, is inversely related to wealth.
 In other words, poor people spend much more of their income for consumption than wealthy people do, since they need to spend simply to live, so it stands to reason, that giving tax breaks to the poor will stimulate the economy much more than giving tax breaks to the wealthy, and it will reduce the need for government handouts.
-Giving tax breaks to the wealthy simply increases government debt, which is amply evidenced by the continually growing federal debt since the enactment of the Tax Cuts and Jobs Act at the end of 2017.
+Giving tax breaks to the wealthy simply increases government debt, amply evidenced by the continually growing federal debt since the enactment of the Tax Cuts and Jobs Act at the end of 2017.

 By understanding policies better, you can choose better politicians.
 In the present world of so much fake news, understanding economics allows you to discern what policies are better than others, and what policies are being presented by politicians to benefit their political donors.
 By understanding this, you can help thwart the role of money and fake news in elections.
 In fact, I use simple economic principles to construct the best possible tax policy for any economy at any time, which I explain in my book Trickle-Up Economics.